kign/c4wa/etc/doc/language.md

 compiler due to different pointer size and no alignment in WASM).

 `typedef` isn't supported.
 You must use syntax `struct NAME` when declaring variables of type `struct`.
-A `stuct` can have other `struct` as its member ot itself as a pointer.
+A `stuct` can have other `struct` as its member or itself as a pointer.
 Recursive declarations are allowed.
 There are no `union`s.

 `c4wa` supports all C operators, but assignment isn't treated as an operator, so you can't have syntax like